AstroChensj/Xstack/docs/user_guide/how_xstack_works.md

 - first-contributing-energy metadata (`fene`),
 - and log files documenting settings and weights.

+For reproducibility, stacked FITS outputs also store the executed command in header `HISTORY` cards.

 Interpretation reminder:

 - the pipeline is designed to preserve average spectral shape robustly;